FAQ

 What is a superabsorber?

 At Green Legacy, we produce biodegradable superabsorbent polymers (SAP).
-Our environmentally friendly superabsorbents contain no microplastics and therefore help to minimize water loss, reduce erosion and improve soil structure.
+Our environmentally friendly superabsorbents contain no microplastics and thus help to minimize water loss, reduce erosion and improve soil structure.
 They support sustainable agriculture and reforestation without compromising soil or water quality.

 Properties